ankorstore/yokai/fxsql/README.md

 This module provides a `*sql.DB` to your Fx application with:

 - automatic SQL requests logging and tracing
-- possibility to define and apply SQL migrations (based on [Goose](https://github.com/pressly/goose))
+- possibility to define and apply database migrations (based on [Goose](https://github.com/pressly/goose))
-- possibility to register custom SQL hooks
+- possibility to register database hooks
+- possibility to register and execute database seeds

 ## Documentation